fommil/fpmortals/manuscript/complete.md

 create the obvious connection.
 This scenario never arises from `.insert` because the `left` is always non-empty:

-A> FIXME: isn't this the forbidden tree from scenario 3?
-Check if this is a very A> subtle bug.

 {lang="text"}
 ~~~~~~~~
   case (Tip(), r) => Bin(y, Tip(), r)